 Remember those short-chain fatty acids I mentioned above?
 Well, there is another fatty acid – called propionate (pro-pie-oh-nate) – you should know about.
 Propionate has been shown to inhibit the creation of cholesterol.

-So, if you have high cholesterol levels, eating more fiber – from beans and other vegetables – can help you reduce your synthesis of cholesterol.
+So, if you have high cholesterol levels, eating more fiber – from beans and other vegetables – can help you reduce cholesterol synthesis.

 So, eating more fiber =more propionate = lower cholesterol.
 That's good for heart health.